qrvey/partner-portal/docs/ui-docs/dataviews/metric-view.md

 Metrics are a powerful feature that allows you to keep an eye on your most important data at a glance.
 It can be used by itself or it can be used as a part of a page, report, dashboard, or workflow.

-With Metric Builder, you can build the three different gauges below
+With Metric Builder, you can build the three different gauges seen below:

 ### Indicator
 ![1_metric-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.8_metric-view/1_metric-view.png#thumbnail-60)